-Position the Outer Casing so that it is flush with the underneath of the ceiling and protrudes through the roof the required height (Refer to AS/NZ 2918:2001 if more details are required.
-When calculating roof penetration height, allow for an extra 500mm that can be achieved by using the Outer Cashing Slip Extension
+Position the Outer Casing so that it is flush with the underneath of the ceiling and protrudes through the roof the required height (Refer to AS/ NZ 2918:2001 if more details are required.
+When calculating roof penetration height, allow for an extra 500mm that can be achieved by using the Outer Cashing Slip Extension.

 If the flue is within three metres of the ridge, the Outer Casing must protrude at least 600mm above the ridge of the roof.
-If the distance from the ridge is more than three metres, the Outer Casing must protrude at least 1000mm above roof be assembled with crimped ends down (towards heater).
+If the distance from the ridge is more than three metres, the Outer Casing must protrude at least 1000mm above roof penetration.